European Green Deal: Sustainable mobility

-Biodiversity
+Biodiversity and ecosystem health

 A strategy surrounding the protection of the European Union's biodiversity will be put forth in 2021.
 Management of forests and maritime areas, environment protection and addressing the issue of losses of species and ecosystems are all aspects of this target area.

 Restoration of affected ecosystems is intended to occur through implementing organic farming methods, aiding pollination processes, restoring free flowing rivers, reducing pesticides that harm surrounding wildlife and reforestation.
 The EU wants to protect 30% of land and 30% of sea, whilst creating stricter safeguards around new and old growth forests.
 Their aim is to restore ecosystems and their biological levels.

 The official page of the EU Biodiversity Strategy for 2030 cites Ursula von der Leyen, President of the European Commission, saying that:

 The biodiversity strategy is an essential part of the climate change mitigation strategy of the European Union.
 From the 25% of the European budget that will go to fight climate change, a large portion of that will be dedicated to restoring biodiversity and nature based solutions.

 The EU Biodiversity Strategy for 2030 includes the following targets: